sanketdhonde/dataanalysispythonproject/README.md

-#This project is of data prediction of stock market
+### This project is of data prediction of stock market
-### from this u can get previous stock infoation.
+# From this u can get previous stock infoation.